sarveshj/Sierpinski-gasket/README.md

 # Sierpinski-gasket
-Sierpinski gasket, is a fractal  with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
+Sierpinski gasket or  Sierpinski triangle, is a fractal  with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
+This repo provides  code to visualize Sierpinski-gasket.

+# Dependencies
+Turtle 1.1b